Projapati

-Projapoti is a 2022 Indian Bengali-language family drama film directed by Avijit Sen, produced by Atanu Raychaudhuri (Bengal Talkies), co-produced by Dev and distributed by SSR Cinemas.
+Projapati is a 2022 Indian Bengali-language family drama film directed by Avijit Sen, produced by Atanu Raychaudhuri (Bengal Talkies), co-produced by Dev and distributed by SSR Cinemas.
 The film features Dev himself, alongside Mithun Chakraborty, Mamata Shankar, Koushani Mukherjee and Shweta Bhattacharya in lead roles.

 The movie was theatrically released on 23 December 2022 and had its digital premiere on the streaming platform ZEE5 on 14 April 2023.
-It grossed over ₹14 crore and became the highest grossing Bengali film of 2022 and the sixth highest-grossing Bengali film of all time.
+It grossed over ₹14 crore and became the highest grossing Indian Bengali film of 2022 and the sixth highest-grossing Indian Bengali film of all time.

 Plot

-Gour, a widower and a retired government officer, wants his son Joy, a wedding planner to get married.
+Gour Chakraborty, a widower and a retired government officer, wants his son Joy Chakraborty, a wedding planner to get married.
 He tries a lot to convince his son to get married.
 But Joy is very busy with his work and has no time to plan for himself.
 Meanwhile, Gour's college friend, Kusum meets him suddenly in a temple and finally, they decide to marry.
 The Film was shot majorly in the Kolkata and some scenes were shot at Varanasi featuring the famous Ganga Arti at Dashaswamedh Ghat the oldest city of temples.